helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 long-running tasks into serverless architectures, which would otherwise be limited by the execution timeouts of Lambda.

-It is worth mentioning that other public cloud providers also start to offer very similar service offerings.
+It is worth mentioning that other public cloud providers also started to offer very similar service offerings.
 Microsoft Azure's ACI (Azure Container Instances) is a good example.